citec-47/medical_database/README.md

 # 📖 [Medical Database] <a name="about-project"></a>

-This is a datbase based project in which queries are to be written and then optimized in order to spend less time running the query.
+**Medical Database** is a datbase based project in which queries are to be written and then optimized in order to spend less time running the query.

-**Medical Database** is a...

 ## 🛠 Built With <a name="built-with"></a>